-- Ascent Fostering has a board of 2 Executive Directors, Mark Hobbs and Mark Pomell. - In post is a Team Manager FT, 3 F.T.
-Supervising Social workers, 0.5 supervising social worker, 1 F.T. administrator, 1 P.T. administrator, 2 F.T.
-Therapeutic support workers. - 24 hrs of contracted therapeutic hours per week (therapeutic child-care practitioner) - Additionally, Ascent contracts hours with an occupational health consultant as required. - Additional independent assessment and reviewing officer support. - Qualified sessional social workers are commissioned to undertake Coram BAAF Form F assessments and present them to panel.
-Formal qualifications and C.V.s of all sessional social workers are available on request.
+- Ascent Fostering has a board of 2 Executive Directors, Mark Hobbs, and Mark Pomell. - In post is a Fostering Director who is also the Registered Manager FT, Team Manager FT, Two Senior and One Supervising Social workers FT, a team coordinator FT, an administrator PT, a Placement support worker FT, Head of Youth Engagement, and Independence FT, two Therapeutic Consultants PT, an accounts and HR assistant PT, and a recruitment and marketing co-ordinator PT.

+- 42 hrs of contracted therapeutic hours per week (therapeutic consultants) - Additionally, Ascent contracts hours with an Occupational Therapist, Art Psychotherapist and Clinical Psychologist as required. - Additional independent assessment and reviewing officer support. - Qualified sessional social workers are commissioned to undertake Coram BAAF Form F assessments and present them to the panel.
+Formal qualifications and CVs of all sessional social workers are available on request.